Updated June 9, 2023

 |This consumes less time.||This takes more time.|

 |This is not suitable for algorithm testing.||This is the preferred one for algorithm testing.|

 Well, both White Box testing and Black Box testing have their advantages and disadvantages.
 Employing one kind of testing approach, you will not be able to achieve quality assurance.
-Which is why it is wise and also it is recommended to employ both while validating and verifying the software product for being bug-free.
-There is also something called Grey Box testing which is a combination of both white box testing and black box testing but I will leave it to you as an exercise to explore yourself.
+This is why it is wise, and also, it is recommended to employ both while validating and verifying the software product for being bug-free.
+There is also something called Grey Box testing which is a combination of both white box testing and black-box testing, but I will leave it to you as an exercise to explore yourself.

 This has been a guide to White Box testing vs Black Box testing.
-Here we also discuss the White Box testing vs Black Box testing key differences with infographics and comparison table.
+Here we also discuss the key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more –